vinay-ramesh/React-hooks/README.md

       <ClassChild1 JSX>
       </ThemeContext.Consumer>
       ThemeContext.Consumer --> Wrapper for Class Based Child Component JSX
-   5. In functional baseed child components we use hook --> known as useContext() in order to access the values from parent const darkTheme = useContext(ThemeContext); --> returned value is the state variables mentioned in parent component
+   5. In functional based child components we use hook --> known as useContext() in order to access the values from parent const darkTheme = useContext(ThemeContext); --> returned value is the state variables mentioned in parent component

    - ref: **https://blog.webdevsimplified.com/2020-06/use-context/**